ma3oun/gbheterogeneity/README.md

 ## Data

-Data can be provided by the authors upon request.
-The data can only be used for research purposes and cannot be redistributed.
+Data is available [here](https://doi.org/10.5281/zenodo.15807412).
+The data cannot be used for commercial purposes.
 Please cite the paper if you use the data.
-Commercial use is strictly prohibited.
 The data is organized as follows:

 - **WSI**: Whole Slide Images used for training the AI models.
 - **RNA-seq**: The RNA-seq encoder was pre-trained using data from The Cancer Genome Atlas (TCGA).
 The data needs to be downloaded to `gbdata/rna/tcga`.
 Oncopole RNA-seq raw data is in `gbdata/rna/oncopole_rna_raw.tsv`.
 Normalized RNA-seq Oncopole data needs to be downloaded to `gbdata/rna/oncopole`.
 All RNA-seq data has already been normalized using the `DESeq2` package.